 0/10 Ranking: 8.5 to 9/10

-Description: Tomato based with molasses.
-More of a thin tomato base sauce than most of this type with it’s viscosity, it had good overall flavor with some sweetness and a slight heat to it on the back end.
+Description: Tomato-based with molasses.
+More of a thin tomato-based sauce than most of this type with its viscosity, it had good overall flavor with some sweetness and a slight heat to it on the back end.
 Would get again

 Sauces – Chipotle